DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 By using new JavaScript language features and Reactive Programming libraries we can cover the use cases where Promises are not an ideal/viable choice.

-Also, I would higly recommend exploring Reactive Programming and there is not a better place to start than [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
+Also, I would highly recommend exploring Reactive Programming and there is not a better place to start than [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).

 Angular developers might be more comfortable with RP and FRP (Functional